Persian carpet: Safavid Period

-In 1499, a new dynasty arose in Persia.
+In 1501, the Safavid dynasty arose in Persia and established the Safavid Empire.
 Shah Ismail I, its founder, was related to Uzun Hassan.
 He is regarded as the first national sovereign of Persia since the Arab conquest, and established Shi'a Islam as the state religion of Persia.
 He and his successors, Shah Tahmasp I and Shah Abbas I became patrons of the Persian Safavid art.
-Court manufactories were probably established by Shah Tahmasp in Tabriz, but definitely by Shah Abbas when he moved his capital from Tabriz in northwestern to Isfahan in central Persia, in the wake of the Ottoman–Safavid War (1603–18).
+Court manufactories were probably established by Shah Tahmasp in Tabriz, but definitely by Shah Abbas when he moved his capital from Tabriz, in northwestern Persia, to Isfahan, in central Persia, following the Ottoman–Safavid War (1603–18).
 For the art of carpet weaving in Persia, this meant, as Edwards wrote: "that in a short time it rose from a cottage métier to the dignity of a fine art."

-The time of the Safavid dynasty marks one of the greatest periods in Persian art, which includes carpet weaving.
+The Safavid era marks one of the greatest periods in Persian art, which includes carpet weaving.
 Later Safavid period carpets still exist, which belong to the finest and most elaborate weavings known today.
 The phenomenon that the first carpets physically known to us show such accomplished designs leads to the assumption that the art and craft of carpet weaving must already have existed for some time before the magnificent Safavid court carpets could have been woven.
 As no early Safavid period carpets survived, research has focused on Timurid period book illuminations and miniature paintings.
 These paintings depict colourful carpets with repeating designs of equal-scale geometric patterns, arranged in checkerboard-like designs, with "kufic" border ornaments derived from Islamic calligraphy.
 The designs are so similar to period Anatolian carpets, especially to "Holbein carpets" that a common source of the design cannot be excluded: Timurid designs may have survived in both the Persian and Anatolian carpets from the early Safavid, and Ottoman period.